Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Other learning variations

-- semi-supervised: some data on which you have labels, and some data on which you don't.
+• semi-supervised: some data have have labels, and some don't.

-- Suitable for scenarios where data arrives sequentially and needs to be processed in real-time or where computational resources are limited.
+• Suitable for scenarios where data arrives sequentially and needs to be processed in real-time or where computational resources are limited.
+Examples include data streams, large-scale dataset and privacy-preserving applications.

 Features